-While the NTA's efforts to minimise tree loss in its revised BusConnects plans are welcome, further opportunities to maximise tree-preservation exist, and should be taken if the proposed development is to limit, where at all possible, negative environmental impacts.
+The NTA's efforts to minimise tree loss in its revised BusConnects plans are welcome, and in particular the re-routing of cyclists away from Ravensdale Park will allow for the retention of mature trees in an important pocket for nature in this part of the city, and where some tree are already going to be lost to the Poddle Flood Alleviation Scheme.
 The Dublin Tree Strategy recognises the numerous environmental and social benefits of mature trees to our cityscape, from air quality and climate mitigation to amenity value, heritage and placemaking.
-As such, the NTA must strive to protect every tree possible, and planting schemes should take a holistic approach to biodiversity, with a focus on native varieties suitable for long-term retention, accompanied by pollinator-friendly plants, shrubs, flowers, and SUDs and rain garden designs where possible.
+As such, the NTA must strive to protect every tree possible, and where new trees are proposed these should take a holistic approach to biodiversity, with a focus on native varieties suitable for long-term retention, accompanied by pollinator-friendly plants, shrubs, flowers, and SUDs and rain garden designs where possible.